njmulsqb/njmulsqb.github.io/_drafts/The-Blitzkrieg-Effect-Infiltrating-an-Enterprise-Active-Directory-Environment.md

 ```bash
 crackmapexec smb 10.174.14.30 -u domain-admin-usernames.txt -p ChangeMe! -d EVILCORP.LOCAL --continue-on-success
 ```

-I ran it on a single machine only because this is a domain joined VM so if credential works on one machine, it will on others as well so running it on whole subnet was not required.
+I ran it on a single machine only because this is a domain joined VM so if credential works on one machine, it will on others so running it on whole subnet was not required.
 I got the following output

 ![Crackmapexec Output](/assets/images/posts/ad-pentest/cme.png){:style="display:block; margin-left:auto; margin-right:auto"}

 Yes yes yes!
 The hypothesis was right and humans are very lazy; got many domain admins with the same password.
 I tried the same password to crack the kerberos hashes just to see if I was doing it the right way and this time I was able to crack one of the hashes as well.
 So the hashes were not that strong, it was just that my wordlist didn't contain the mighty `ChangeMe!`

 I got into all 4 domain controllers AGAIN, dumped the NTDS.dit file using secretsdump and got the hashes of all the users on the domain, turned out that many other users also had the same password.

  <img src="https://media.giphy.com/media/3og0ILLVvPp8d64Jd6/giphy.gif" alt="LLMNR Poisoning" style="display:block; margin-left:auto; margin-right:auto">

+as a side note; I also tried PrintNightmare and the servers were vulnerable as well but the exploit wasn't working I guess it was XDR again.
+XDR interestingly didn't catch the password spray and us exfiltrating data and secrets out of the DC.

+I used enum4linux in the process and that produced lots of information from SPNs to users and workstations but I guess bloodhound earlier did a neat job with plumhound so I didn't use the enum4linux results.
+Often lots of informations also overwhelms you and you get lost in it so I decided to stick to bloodhound results only.
+Here is the list of tools that I used in the process

+- Bloodhound
+- Plumhound
+- Crackmapexec
+- Impacket
+- Hashcat
+- Responder
+- Mimikatz
+- Metasploit
+- Enum4linux
+- PingCastle
+- Nmap
+- Zenmap
+- LDAPDomainDump
+- SecretsDump
+- MITM6
+- SMBClient
+- SMBMap

 # Summary

 So in summary, the organization who spent thousands of dollars in XDR and other security solutions, got their AD compromised because of a very common best practice that was not being enforced.
 I believe there were many more areas that could've been looked into to compromise the AD but I skipped them; and why should I focus on them when I can compromise the AD with single password.
 I wanted to move forward and try compromise the AD third time but you know time is always limited on such engagements so I had to stop there.

 There will be cases when traditional attacks like LLMNR, SMB, MITMv6 etc won't work so don't give up, just stick to basics and you'll be able to find something that will work.

 I hope you enjoyed reading this case study and I would love to read your feedback down in the comments.
 If you're looking for any type of pentest services, you can reach me out on [LinkedIn](https://www.linkedin.com/in/njmulsqb/) or via email on hello@tecvity.co